Table of Contents

 This video demonstrates an algorithm for evaluating suspected vascular injury secondary to penetrating extremity trauma.
 Descriptions of how to perform an arterial-brachial index (ABI) and arterial-pulse index (API) are reviewed, along with criteria to determine if a computed tomography angiography (CTA) is indicated.
 Relevant imaging is reviewed with a radiology resident with descriptions of how to systematically assess the scans for injury.
 The technique for a tibial traction pin, a temporizing measure for long bone fractures, is described.

-Penetrating extremity trauma is a common injury pattern seen in urban trauma centers.
+Penetrating extremity trauma (from ballistic injuries and stab wounds) is a common injury pattern seen in urban trauma centers.
 It is imperative for medical professionals to understand the algorithm for evaluating vascular injury in these patients.

 Plain film imaging of the left lower extremity demonstrated a spiral fracture of the left femur.
 There was a drill-type fracture of the distal femur.
 A subsequent computed tomography angiography (CTA) re-demonstrated the spiral femur fracture and noted adequate distal vascular runoff.

 Penetrating trauma, such as a ballistic injury, poses threat to osseous and neurovascular structures.
 Upon arrival, patients are ultimately triaged by means of physical examination and non-invasive modalities.
-In this particular patient, vascular status was initially assessed upon secondary survey with palpation of the dorsalis pedis and posterior tibial pulses.
-An arterial-brachial index (ABI) was utilized to further assess the adequacy of limb perfusion.
-An arterial-pulse index (API), which evaluates the relative perfusion of the injured and non-injured extremity, was obtained and noted to be 0.87.
+All patients who arrive with a penetrating injury have their vaccination status assessed and are provided with the tetanus vaccine if they are not up to date on their vaccination.
+In this particular patient, lower extremity vascular status was initially assessed upon secondary survey with palpation of the dorsalis pedis and posterior tibial pulses.
+An arterial-brachial index (ABI) and arterial-pulse index (API) were utilized to further assess the adequacy of limb perfusion.
+The API, which evaluates the relative perfusion of the injured and non-injured extremity, was obtained and noted to be 0.87.
 A CTA was subsequently completed given the API less than 0.9.
 Re-demonstration of the spiral femur fracture was noted on CT.
 There was no evidence of contrast extravasation, pooling, vasospasm, or pseudoaneurysm on imaging suggesting adequate distal runoff.
 After ruling out vascular injury, the orthopaedic surgery team was consulted for further care.
 Diaphyseal femur fractures are prone to shortening of the distal fracture fragment due to spasm of the surrounding musculature.
 To temporize the fracture and offer pain control, a proximal tibial traction pin was applied.

 The orthopaedic surgery team temporized the femur fracture with skeletal traction.
 This traction may be performed either in the distal femur or proximal tibia.
 Given the distal extension of the femur fracture and after confirming a ligamentous stable knee, proximal tibial traction was applied.
 This procedure was again completed for analgesia.
 The patient was later taken to the operating room for intramedullary fixation following adequate resuscitation.